google-research/google-research/xirl/experiments/README.md

-# Experiment Configuration
+# CoRL 2021 Hyperparameters & Experiment Configurations

-This directory contains the values of the hyperparameters and config values we used for our CoRL 2021 submission.
+This directory stores constants and config dicts used in the CoRL 2021 submission.